Easy Dessert Recipes: Creme Caramel

 Or you could make one large pudding using an oven proof dish.
 This option allows you to decorate the top of the pudding with piped cream.

 Although this is an easy recipe, I urge you to follow the instructions for making the caramel closely because there is a knack to it.

-Also remember that the water in the Bain-marie must never boil or the Creme Caramel will get bubbly and become more like a sponge, and we are aiming for a nice smooth texture.
+- Remember that the water in the Bain-marie must never boil or the Creme Caramel will get bubbly and become more like a sponge, and we are aiming for a nice smooth pudding texture.